-Supportive measures are also evaluated pursuant to ADM 03-300, such as screens to reduce the likelihood of interactions between a student complainant and student respondent in residence halls, campus buildings, and as relates to student activities.
+As noted, supportive measures are also evaluated pursuant to ADM 03-300, such as screens to reduce the likelihood of interactions between a complainant and respondent in residence halls, campus buildings, and as relates to university activities.
+A list of supportive measures available is listed further below under the section supportive measures.